tiayyba/CYT180_Project2/index.md

 ## Project Type

-This is a group project.
+This is a **group project**.

 - Each group must consist of exactly 2 students.
 - Both students must participate in building the workflow, writing the report, and presenting the project.
-- During the presentation, both group members should be able to explain the project and answer questions.
+- During the presentation, both group members must be able to explain the project and answer questions.
+- The presentation is **not a formal class presentation**.
+Instead, each group will demonstrate and explain their project directly to the instructor.

+---

+## Blackboard Discussion Post (Project 2 Group Registeration)

+Each group must reply to the Blackboard Discussion Thread that includes:

+- Names of both group members
+- Indication of whether your group will present in Week 12 or Week 13 (these are the only available presentation weeks)

+This information allows the instructor to organize the presentation schedule.
+The post must be submitted before the end of Week 11.

 ----